sozialhelden/accessibility-cloud/sources/README.md

 # Source descriptions

 This folder contains json files that describe certain data sources.
 The sources can refer to either a URL or a static file in the data folder.
 The folder for data files is described in the settings.json file.
+The name of a source is determined from the file-name, but without any path and .json ending.

 A source json could look like this:
 ```